cogini/elixir-deploy-template/README.md

 ## Set up the build server

-This can be the same as the web server.
+The build server can be the same as the web server.

 Set up ASDF: